RSWAIN1486/real-estate-voice-ai-fe/README.md

 This project converts a restaurant voice agent into a real estate property search application.
 It uses a voice-powered AI assistant to help users search for properties across multiple locations and with various criteria.

 The frontend is built using React, TypeScript, and Material-UI.
-The voice agent functionality is powered by Ultravox, and property search leverages DeepInfra's Llama 3.2 model with a Retrieval-Augmented Generation (RAG) approach.
+The voice agent functionality is powered by Ultravox.
+Property search is now handled by the agent's pretrained knowledge (no external property search tool or RAG).

 ## Key Features

 - Modern real estate search interface
 - Voice-powered property search assistant
-- AI-powered property search using RAG and LLM processing
+- AI-powered property search using Ultravox Agent API (pretrained knowledge)
 - Natural language understanding for property search queries
-- Property filtering by location, price, bedrooms, and more
+- Property filtering by location, price, bedrooms, and more (using agent's knowledge)
 - Property results displayed directly in chat interface
 - Responsive design for desktop and mobile devices